 You can also give users explicit permission to access any of these websites reports by creating new users and managing their permissions.

-Solution 2) One website, one custom dimension, custom reports and/or segments
+Solution 2) One website, one custom dimension, and several custom reports and/or segments

 In this solution we will track the “section” of your websites in a new Custom Dimension, and then create Custom Reports to see reports for each of the categories you need a report for.